-- they have been turned on with the dimmer control, or - any door is open.
+• they have been turned on with the dimmer control, or

+• any door is open.

-The battery saver will shut off the interior lamps 10 minutes after the ignition has been turned to the 1 (OFF/LOCK) position and a door is left open, and in 30 minutes if the dome lamp control is left on and the ignition has been turned to the 1 (OFF/LOCK) position.
+The battery saver will shut off the interior lamps 10 minutes after the ignition has been turned to the off position and a door is left open, and in 30 minutes if the dome lamp control is left on and the ignition has been turned to the off position.
 The battery saver will also shut off the trunk lamps in 30 minutes if the trunk is left open.